-- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - 7.1.5 Milling wheat exported to markets other than those referred to above must meet the foreign government MRLs.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

+- ~ Various products registered in Australia refer to label. - + Specific products only registered for use in Australia. - \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - " Codex Default MRL. - 7.1.5 Milling wheat exported to markets other than those referred to above must meet the foreign government MRLs.
 Exporters should note that in these countries MRLs may differ from those listed above.

-As outlined in section 4, industry has agreed to outturn wheat to all countries with residue levels at 1⁄2 (50%) of the Australian MRL (see 4.
+As outlined in section 4, industry has agreed to outturn wheat to all countries with residue levels at $\frac{1}{2}$ (50%) of the Australian MRL (see 4.
 Industry Outturn Target) providing it does not contravene the importing country MRL.